Mineral Titles: Reserve Request Process & Forms

 When a reserve is requested, the Ministry, as well as the land planner for the appropriate region, reviews the content and proposed area.

-A review is not required where a protocol agreement exists since the review is conducted by the designated agency prior to an application being submitted (e.g. Ministry of Aboriginal Relations and Reconciliation for Treaty Settlement Lands or Inter-Agency Management Committees for regional land plans).
+A review is not required where a protocol agreement exists since the review is conducted by the designated agency prior to an application being submitted (e.g. Ministry of Indigenous Relations and Reconciliation for Treaty Settlement Lands or Inter-Agency Management Committees for regional land plans).

 The acceptance of a request for a reserve does not in any way guarantee that the reserve will be granted.
 The requestor should be aware that the request may be denied due to considerations such as mineral potential, the need for multiple land use capability in the area, or another pre-existing use of the land.